ihavethatonvinyl/blog/content/conversations/after-the-fire-scott-dudelson-reflects-on-losing-his-record-collection-in-the-palisades-fire.md

 ---
 ![](/images/upload/screenshot-2025-02-02-at-3.10.02 am.png)

 *Today's featured conversation is with Scott Dudelson, an entrepreneur from LA who lost his house and 8,000 of his records in the Palisades fire.
-Here, he talks about perspective and kindness as well as his losses.*
+Here, he talks about perspective and kindness as well as his losses.
+Photo credit: Christina House/LA TImes.*

 ### First I just want to say I'm sorry for the losses you suffered.
 I know this is probably a very hard time for you, so I appreciate you taking the time to talk to me.
 So you lost your house as well as your community, how have you been coping?